rust-lang/mdBook/README.md

    This will constrain the server to install the latest **non-breaking** version of mdBook and will prevent your books from failing to build because we released a new version.

-For example:
+   You can also disable default features to speed up compile time.

+   Example:

    ```
-   cargo install mdbook --vers "^0.1.0"
+   cargo install mdbook --no-default-features --features output --vers "^0.1.0"
    ```

 3. **From Git**